-Select the '+' icon to open the add-item dialog.
-Then select the object type from the spin-box on the left, then press 'Add' to create the object.
-This will add the specified object type to the center of the screen.
-You can now place and configure the new object.
+Select the object type from the spin-box on the left, then press 'Add' to create the object.
+This will add the relevant object type to the relevant section in the menu with a type of 'None' (where applicable).
+Then move the cursor to the newly created object and configure as desired.

-8.7.3 Loading Objects
+8.7.2 Loading Objects

-After selecting the '+' icon to open the add-item dialog, you may 'Load' alternate templates, to change the main page layout.
+You may 'Load' alternate templates, to change the main page layout.

-If you select 'Default' the layout will be set to the origin layout as shown in section 5 Main Page.
+If you select 'Default' the layout will be set to the origin layout as shown in section 4 Main Page.